 Some private banks offer services to “wealth management private banking clients.”
 By mixing these terms together, they are sowing confusion and clouding the very stark differences between wealth management and private banking.

 Private banking is procedural; wealth management is strategic.

 One is a service.
 One is a partnership, forged to help you live your life in the best possible way, secure your future, and protect your wealth.
 They are not in opposition.
 They are complementary services serving distinct needs.

-When you try to mix private banking and wealth management, you may end up with a vastly diluted quality of service in your wealth management, and your confidence in your future will be strained and uncertain.
+When you try to mix wealth management and private banking, you may end up with a vastly diluted quality of service in your wealth management, and your confidence in your future will be strained and uncertain.
 Your best advice is to use these complimentary services for the purposes they were created for.

 Click here to arrange a free consultation session and learn more about the benefits of having a dedicated wealth manager on your team.

 - 4 Reasons an Independent Wealth Manager Is the Only Choice for Ultra-High Net Worth Investors